DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-14/snapshots/index.md

 ---
 title: "Creating Audio Zones and Dynamic Mixing with Snapshots"
+date: 2024-06-12
+description: "Learn how to use FMOD Snapshots in Unity to create dynamic audio zones and mixing effects."
+tags: ["FMOD", "Unity", "Audio", "Snapshots", "C#"]
 ---

 In our previous tutorial, we mastered **Playback States** to control *when* sounds play.
 Now, we’re going to control *how* they sound based on the game environment.